atakehiro/Cell_Splitter/README.md

 ## preparation of input files
 Two data files are needed, binary image (as tif file) and cordinate information of the cells (as csv file) for input data.

-In csv file, only columns from 6 to 8 (6 to 7 for 2D image) are used.
+In csv file, only columns 6 to 8 (6 to 7 for 2D image) are used.
 Cordinate information must be there.

 I recommend using the U-Net segmentation of ImageJ plugin (https://lmb.informatik.uni-freiburg.de/resources/opensource/unet/) to get the binary image.